 Meat, fish, or poultry – Go for an amount equivalent to the size of your palm and thickness of a little finger.

 Fruit – Consume a fruit of the size of your fist.

-Results of the diabetes diet
+Results of the Best Diabetes Diet Plan

 To control diabetes, you need to acquire healthy eating habits, starting from carbohydrate counting to following the plate method.
 You need to stick to your diabetes diet plan to reach your health goals.

 Do consult your doctor and dietitian to prepare a meal plan that suits your health.
 Don’t stray from the prescribed diet formula if you wish to protect yourself from serious diabetes complications.

 Diabetes is a roller coaster.
 It has its ups and down, but it’s your choice to scream or enjoy the ride.

 Also read: Diabetes can be cured by bhujangasana

 What is the best food chart for a diabetic patient?